dhis2/dhis2-docs-implementation/content/database_design/tracker-analytics.md

 The most important decision when building a program indicator is whether it should be event type or enrollment type.

-Most implementers know that both types of PI can filter by data element values and/or Tracked Entity Attribute values (TEIA).
+Most implementers know that both types of PI can filter by data element values and/or Tracked Entity Attribute values (TEA).
 And if the program indicator must evaluate values from two or more program stages, only enrollment type PI can be used.

 But a very common mistake is to confuse the two types when aggregating data from repeatable program stages.